 A brand's online presence focuses on transactions.
 Its physical presence focuses on interactions.
 E-commerce is where people can find the item they want quickly and effectively.
 In-store is where customers can engage with the product in real life, thus enabling brands to connect with their customers and form long-term relationships.
 Therefore, it is more important than ever to implement technological solutions that will cultivate both in the "brick and click" era.

 How to Develop Groundbreaking Edge Retail Solutions

 For digital brands, edge retail solutions are economical to operate, adaptable to changing market conditions as well as rapidly scalable and responsive to fluctuating demand.
 These solutions are more difficult for brick-and-mortar to implement.
 But they are becoming more purposeful in leveraging technology in their retail strategy.

-In Jabil’s 2018 survey, 22% of participants stated they were not undergoing a digital transformation initiative, but by 2020, that number plummeted to 12%.
-Although this indicates exciting growth in the utilization of retail technology, many brands are still unsure where to start in implementing edge retail solutions.
+In Jabil's 2018 survey, 22% of participants stated they were not undergoing a digital transformation initiative, but by 2020, that number plummeted to 12%.
+In 2021, it dropped to 1%, with 83% of respondents saying they are undergoing a major digital transformation.
+Although this indicates exciting growth in the utilization of retail technology, some brands are still unsure where to start in implementing an edge solution.